mapninja/Earthsys144/week07/01_TURN_IN_geocoding_addresses_with_locator_stanford_edu_and_openrefine.md

 Submit the following for grading (confirm submission format on Canvas):

+1. Your final geocoded CSV exported from OpenRefine.
+The CSV should include the original address fields plus the new `Longitude` and `Latitude` columns.
-1. A map layout exported as a PDF or image showing the geocoded points, appropriate cartographic elements, and labeled features as requested in the lab.
+2. A map layout exported as a PDF or image showing the geocoded points, appropriate cartographic elements, and labeled features as requested in the lab.

 ## More Learning and API Links